-CLUSTER 2: RECORDS AND PROCEDURAL COMPLIANCE Unsatisfactory Needs Improvement Proficient Excellent() 2a: Assisting students and teachers with the development of academic, personal, social and behavior plans Social Worker does not actively participate in the formulation of social/emotional, behavioral and/or academic plans with students and teachers.
-Social Worker creates plans with students and teachers that are ambiguous and/or irrelevant to the behavior, emotional/social and/or academic needs of the students and teachers.
+Unsatisfactory Needs Improvement() Proficient Excellent 2a: Assisting students and teachers with the development of acadomic, personal, social and behavior plans Social Worker does not actively participale in the formulation of social/amotional, behavioral and/or academic plans with students and teachers.
+Social Worker creates plans with students and teachers that are ambiguous and/or inrelevant to the behavior, emotional/social and/or academic needs of the students and teachers.
 Social Worker actively creates plans with students and teachers that are accurate, specific and relevant to the academic, social/emotional, and/or behavioral needs of the student.
-Social worker actively creates academic, personal, social and behavioral plans and reviews the efficacy of the plans and/or interventions based on data while seeking out opportunities to collaborate with other professionals, teachers and family to ensure that the needs of the student are being addressed.
-Standard or Component Aligned to: Standard 3 (Assessment) from The NASW Standards for School Social Workers Evidence Examples: Rti plans, 504 plans, IEPs, FBA/BIPs, Tiered Interventions Unsatisfactory Needs Improvement() Proficient Excellent 2b: Collecting and maintaining accurate and appropriate documentation (Reports, SDS, Incident reports, DR, summaries, IEP data) Social Worker does not adequately collect or maintain information.
+Social worker actively creates academic, personal, social and behavioral plans and reviews the efficacy of the plans and/or interventions based on data while seeking out opportunities to collaborate with other professionale, leachers and family to ensure that the needs of the student are being addressed.
+Standard or Component Aligned to: Standard 3 (Assessment) from The N ASW Standards for School Social Workers 5 Evidence Examples: R11 plans, 504 plans, 1EPs, FBA/BIPs Tierad Interventions · · · · · · · · · · · · · · · · · · · 100 million (100 million) Hard the Frank of Ch Needs Improvement() Proficient() Excellent() Unsatisfactory() Heeda improvement.
+2b: Collecting and maintaining accurate and appropriate documentation (Reports, SDS, Incident reports, DR, summaries, (EP data) Social Worker does not adequately collect or maintain information.
 Reports contain inaccurate and/or insufficient information.
+Social worker does not collect and complete tocumentation in a timely and professional manner.
+Information may be insufficient: Social worker collects and maintains accurate documentation and writes professional reports in a timely manner.
+Social Worker collects and maintains documentation from a variety of sources.
+Reports provide accurate, detailed, specific information and are completed promptly. and maintaining accurate and appropriate documentation (Reports, SDS, Incident reports, DR, summaries, Social Worker does not adequately collect or maintain information.
+Reports contain inaccurate and/or insufficient information.
 Social worker does not collect and complete documentation in a timely and professional manner.
-Information may be insufficient.
-Social worker collects and maintains accurate documentation and writes professional reports in a timely manner.
-Social Worker collects and maintains documentation from a variety of sources.
-Reports provide accurate, detailed, specific information and are completed promptly.
-Standard or Component Aligned to: Standard 6 (Record Keeping) from The NASW Standards for School Social Wor kers Evidence Examples: SDS, Social Review, Isolated Time Ou t Reports, PBIS Secondary/Tertiary Docu umentation (ex.
-TFI, TT, Recognition), Bil ling
+Information accurate documentation and writes professional reports in a timely manner. documentation from a variety of sources.
+Reports provide accurate, detailed, specific information and are

-CLUSTER 3: DELIVERY OF SERVICES AND RESOURCES Unsatisfactory Needs Improvement() Proficient Excellent 3a: Assessing Student Needs Social worker does not assess student needs, or assessment does not correlate to developmental functioning.
-Social worker's assessment of student needs is somewhat applicable and somewhat relates to developmental functioning.
+STER 3: DELIVERY OF SERVICE 1 Unsatisfactory Needs Improvement() Proficient() Excellent() 38: Assessing Student Needs Social worker does not assess student needs, or assessment does not correlate to developmental functioning.
+Social worker's assessment of student needs is somewhat applicable and somewmat relates to developmental functioning.
 Social worker's assessment of student needs is applicable.
-Social worker assesses needs in correlation to developmental functioning using one data source.
-Social worker's assessment of student needs is highly applicable.
+Social worker assesses needs in correlation to developmental functioning using one data source: Social worker's assessment of student needs is highly applicable.
 Social worker assesses needs in correlation to developmental functioning using multiple sources.
-Standard or Component Aligned to: Standard 3 (Assessment) from The NASW Standards for School Social Work Services Evidence Examples: Rtl Screener; FBA; Attendance; Discipline Data; Social Development Study; Grades; Parent, Student and Teacher input; CICO Unsatisfactory Needs Improvement() Proficient Excellent 3b: Assisting students and teachers in formulation of social emotional interventions Social worker does not assist teachers or students in formulating social/emotional plans for students.
+Standard or Component Aligned to: Standard 3 (Assessment) from The N ASW Standards for School Social Work S ervicas Evidance Examples: Rtl Screener, FBA: Attendance: Discipline Eata: Social Development Study: Grades; Parent, Student and Teacher input; CICO Unsatisfactory Needs Improvement() Proficient() ExcellentO 3b: Assisting students and Social worker does not assist teachers or students in formulating social/emotional plans for students.
 Social worker inconsistently assists students and teachers in formulating social/emotional plans for students.
-Social worker consistently assists students and teachers in formulating social/emotional plans for students Social worker consistently assists students and teachers in formulating social/emotional plans for students with follow up to ensure appropriateness of the plan.
-Standard or Component Aligned to: Standard 4 (Intervention) from The NASW Standards for School Social Work Services Evidence Examples: FBA/ BIP; IEP goals; Individualized CIC CO; Trauma Screeners, Behavior Plan m eetings; Staffings
+Social worker consistently assists students and teachers in formulating social/emotional plans for students Social worker consistently assists students and teachers in formulating social/emotional plans for students with follow up to ensure teachers in fermulation of social emotional interventions appropriateness of the plan, loachers in formulation of social emotional SW Standards for School Social Work Se ervičes.